 ▪ People involved in the Energy Group are setting up a Community Energy Project to get community investment into local renewable energy projects: in 2012 and 2013 they ran the ‘Energy Saving Homes’ weekend for people who have made energy efficient changes to their homes to share with St Albans residents.

-▪ Food Smiles: local food for St Albans has set up a steering group to set up a Community Supported Agricultural project to closer engage food growers with the people who consume the food.
+▪ Food Smiles: local food for St Albans have established a local community food project – using land at Hammonds End farm the group are set to grow organic fruit and vegetables – by the community for the community!
+This Community Supported Agricultural project is to closer engage food growers with the people who consume the food.
 An event in 2013 attracted over 60 interested local people including farmers, restauranteurs and food producers.
 In April 2014 they secured land to start the project!
+In May the group was constituted as a separate body, and continue to work as partners with TSA.

 We were involved with other Transition groups for the Beds Bucks and Herts Transition Network conferences in 2013 and 2014 as a way of sharing practical ideas and discussion with like-minded groups.